WICG/attribution-reporting-api/README.md

 Sending Scheduled Reports
 -------------------------

-After an attribution source is succesfully registered, a schedule of reporting windows and deadlines associated with that source begins.
+After an attribution source is successfully registered, a schedule of reporting windows and deadlines associated with that source begins.
 The time between the click and expiry can be split into multiple reporting windows, at the end of which the